Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 	11. Dynamically set style between each page maybe can use some animation
 	12. Add a custom brighter/darker function
 		-- processing
-	13 Fix the bug that color will white out when repeatedly click -- processing
+	13. Fix the bug that color will white out when repeatedly click -- processing
+	14. Cancel before save
+		-- processing

+---
+	## 2023.08.21		version 0.2.0 --Announce-build
+	-- Function implementation
+	# Added
+	1. Add a pack function to serialize the uploading file -- finished
+	2. Add a upload function to handle the uploading process -- finished
 ---
 	## 2023.08.18		version 0.1.6 --Announce-build
 	-- Function implementation